-The ESL Summer Institute at WPI is an intensive five-week program specifically designed for international students planning to study engineering or science in the United States.
-The classroom instruction integrates reading, writing, speaking and listening skills and pays special attention to the everyday use of spoken English in a technological academic setting at WPI.
+The ESL Summer Institute at WPI is an intensive five-week program specifically designed for international students planning to study engineering, technology, or science in the United States.
+The classroom instruction integrates reading, writing, speaking and listening skills and pays special attention to the everyday use of spoken English in a technological academic setting, such as at WPI.

 There are two intake dates when students may enroll in the ESL Summer Institute.
 Students may choose to enroll for the full 5 weeks or start with the second intake.
 Conditionally admitted undergraduate students, however, must enroll for the full five weeks.

 The second intake date is especially designed for any student looking for a 3-week head start to the fall semester (Terms A and B).
 Also, international graduate students who will become Teaching Assistants are especially encouraged to enroll on this second date.